memak/oauth2-server/README.md

 ./scripts/helmstart.sh
 ```
 ## Use the APIs
-After starting the server you can use the following APIs
+After starting the server you can use the following APIs.
+Detailed description of APIs with example requests and reponses are described in api/openapi.yaml and can be viewed with OpenAPI/Swagger UI, e.g. plugin in Visual Studio Code

 ### Get Token
 Scope parameter is optional